 All of the elements you'll need in a standard workstation also appear in a honeypot.
-The more you can mimic a real, valid environment, the more likely you will trick your hackers.
+The more you can mimic a real environment, the more likely you will trick your hackers.

 In a common setup, a honeypot contains:

 - A web-enabled device.
-A computer, tablet, or phone works well.
+A computer, tablet, or phone.

 - Applications.
 That device must be able to do real work of some sort.

 - Data.
-Valuable pieces of information should either be on the device or accessible by it.
+Information that appears valuable should either be on the device or accessible by it.